kurta9999/CustomKeyboard/README.md

 ### 2. For General development:
 1. **Modbus Master** - Simple Modbus Master for polling Modbus Slave devices with GUI support.
 Coils, Input, Holding and Input registers supported over Serial and TCP/IP interface.
 Supported register sizes are (u)int16_t, (u)int32_t, (u)int64_t, float, double.
 Proper logging and error handling implemented.
 2. **Command excutor** - Bind specific commands (cmds) to GUI buttons with parameters support, which is then excuted on GUI button click - see more info below
-3. **Data Sender** - Send specific messages periodically or by trigger with specific input from DataSender.xml and wait for a response, the parse the response and display it in GUI.
-Can be useful for data visualization.
-4. **StructParser** - Generate offsets of C structures and it's members
-5. **TerminalHotkey** - Hotkey for terminal, like in Linux.
+3. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
-6. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application
+4. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application

 ### 3. For Personal use:
 1. **CustomMacro** - Connect a second keyboard and binding macros to it's keys - full GUI support for macro editing with macro recorder